moxx799/VisQ-Search-Engine/README.md

 ### Train

 To train the network, we need several args, here is the explanation:
-`CUDA_VISIBLE_DEVICES=0,1,2,3 In default, we train the network in 4-GPUs, it corresponding the variavle -j, if you are using other nubmer of GPUs, you need to change the variable -j to the number of the Gpus<br>`
+`CUDA_VISIBLE_DEVICES=0,1,2,3 In default, we train the network in 4 GPUs, corresponding to the variable -j, if you are using another number of GPUs, you need to change the variable -j to the number of the Gpus<br>`
 `-b batch size<br>`
 `-a backbone network<br>`
 `--iters number of the epoch<br>`